-From June – September expect the minimum temperature to hover close to 1 degree on a clear night.
+From June – September the minimum temperature hovers close to 1 degree on a clear night.
 If it rains, expect this temperature to drop even further.
 Remember it usually gets windy in the late afternoon.
 The wind usually dies off late in the evenings till sunrise.

 Is there a shelter at Kareri lake for an overnight stay